axmanmuscle/axmanmuscle.github.io/_posts/2023-05-15-trueskill-pt-1.md

 The factor graph is called that because it takes the shape of a directed graph.
 The example from the paper (__which we'll be referring back to quite often__) has a factor graph given by the below picture.
 In this example, there are four players across three teams, with team 1 winning and teams 2 and 3 tying. ![alt text](/assets/images/ts.png)

 #### Outline
-__Okay, here's the outline:__
+__Okay, here's the outline of the rest of the posts:__
-- Factor graph
+- Part 2: Factor graphs
-  - Prior nodes
-  - Likelihood nodes
-  - Sum/difference nodes
-  - Truncation nodes
-- Update equations
+- Part 3: Update equations
-- Messages vs. Value
-- Graph structure
-- Actual implementation?
+- Part 4: Implementation